The gap in available legal services for low income families in our community is growing.

 At FCSL, our in-house clinics currently serve over 478 clients who could not otherwise afford representation.

 Our students and faculty represent a diverse group of clients referred by government and non-profit organizations.
 County and Federal Courts, Jacksonville Area Legal Aid, Inc., Three Rivers Legal Services, ARC Jacksonville, Catholic Charities, Hubbard House and World Relief are among the many who refer those unable to obtain services on their own.

-The Immigration Rights Clinic at Coastal Law provides the only pro bono representation of immigrant human trafficking victims in Northeast Florida.
+The Immigrant and Human Rights Clinic provides the only pro bono representation of immigrant human trafficking victims in Northeast Florida.
 "We could not serve the victims of trafficking we serve without FCSL," says Michelle Clow, Reception and Placement Coordinator, World Relief.

 Unfortunately, many families must be turned away due to lack of resources.
 The Clinics operate almost solely on donated funds and countless student and Certified Legal Intern hours.
-The Foundation's goal for the 2013-2014 Annual Fund is to provide support for these clinical programs that fill such a vital need in our community while also preparing students for a lifelong calling of public service.
+The Foundation's goal for the 2014-2015 Annual Fund is to provide support for these clinical programs that fill such a vital need in our community.